 As indicated above, the drivers of ICT standardisation are technical, social, economic and political.
 The primary goals of much of the technical community are interoperability and maintaining a stable and secure Internet.
-Much of business research and innovation is aimed at "serving markets" and addressing real needs.
-Investment money is scarce and R&I needs to be done in a way that ultimately contributes to the sustainable profitability of the enterprise.
-This often means the creation and defence of specific market niches and/r growing shares in broader, existing markets balanced by a need to keep development and operational costs as low as possible to insure the greatest possible profitability6.
-So there needs to be a reasonable scope that the invested funds are earned back and priority will be made for those investments that provide the best "return on investment, for some definition of "return" and of "investment."
+Much business research and innovation (R&I) is aimed at "serving markets" and addressing real needs.
+Investment money is scarce and R&I needs ultimately to contribute to the sustainable profitability of the enterprise.
+This often means creating and defending specific market niches and/or growing shares in broader, existing markets while keeping development and operational costs as low as possible in order to insure the greatest possible profitability6.
+So there need to be a reasonable prospect that invested funds are earned back and priority will be made for those investments that provide the best "return on investment, for some definition of "return" and of "investment."